-NABI (NABIY) AND RASUL ACCORDING TO QUR’AN AND TRADITIONAL ISLAM:
+NABI (NABIY) AND RASUL ACCORDING TO THE QUR’AN AND TRADITIONAL ISLAM:

 A Misconception with Serious Consequences